 - put a new theme into the /themes -folder.
-The theme can be activated by putting "theme" => 'themename', into the config.php file. - make all changes in the /themes/default -file
+The theme can be activated by putting 'theme' => 'MyTheme', into the /config/config.php file. - make your changes in the /themes/MyTheme -folder

-1.35 Structure
+1.38 Structure

 The folder structure of a theme is exactly the same as the main ownCloud structure.
 You can override js files, images, translations and templates with own versions.
 CSS files are loaded additionally to the default files so you can override CSS properties.
+CSS files and the standard pictures that are used reside for example in /owncloud/core/ and /owncloud/settings/ in these sub folders: